Supporting Parents through Pregnancy Loss and the Death of a Baby

 • to explore and experience ways to support ourselves and our colleagues

-• to gain information about Child Bereavement UK, other similar support
+• to gain information about the Child Bereavement Charity, other similar support

 organisations and resources available